dlcs/protagonist/docs/rfcs/012-auth-service.md

 ### Authentication

+For the CRUD operations, the new AuthService will need to validate that specified API keys are correct.

-Delegate auth to DLCS, similar to Composite-Handler (for now!)
+For now, while using API-keys, we can delegate auth to DLCS - this is similar to how Composite-Handler will work.

 ## Questions